96boards/documentation/consumer/imx7-96/README.md

 ## Documentation

 - [Getting Started](getting-started/)
-   - Learn about your DragonBoard 410c board, how to prepare and set up for basic use
+   - Learn about your i.MX7 96 board, how to prepare and set up for basic use
 - [Useful Guides](guides/)
    - These guides will help to get you started with a variety of available on-boards software
 - [Vendor Documentation](vendor-docs/)
    - Discover our list of sponsored DragonBoard 410c documents, these include User Guides and Application notes
 - [Hardware Documentation](hardware-docs/)
-   - Explore what makes your DragonBoard 410c unique, technical specifications, schematics, hardware notes and more...
+   - Explore what makes your i.MX7 96 unique, technical specifications, schematics, hardware notes and more...
 - [Support](support/)
    - From bug reports and current issues, to forum access and other useful resources, we want to help you find answers
 - [Contribute](downloads/contribute.md)
-   - How to contribute patches into the Dragonboard 410c software releases
+   - How to contribute patches into the i.MX7 96 software releases